Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Cooling / Breathability 4.0 Comfortable, but not especially airy in heavy throws
+Cooling / Breathability 4.0 Comfortable, though not especially airy under heavy throws

 Seat Comfort 4.2 Supportive without feeling rigid